Olivia Jade Living ‘A Never-Ending Nightmare’ Following College Admissions Scandal

 Earlier this week, Lori and her husband, fashion designer Mossimo Giannulli, found themselves at the center of a scandal after the couple allegedly paid upwards of $500,000 for their two daughters, Olivia Jade and Bella, to pose as recruits for the University of Southern California row team so they could gain admission into the prestigious University.

 Since then, the family has faced a lot of backlash and are losing sponsorships and jobs left and right.
-According to People, YouTuber Olivia Jade is having a really tough time in dealing with the aftermath of the scandal and a source close to the family says that instead of getting better every day, Olivia is feeling worse and worse about the ordeal.
+According to People, YouTuber Olivia Jade is having a really tough time dealing with the aftermath of the scandal, and a source close to the family says that instead of getting better every day, Olivia is feeling worse and worse about the ordeal.

 “She can’t handle anything right now.
 She seems more and more upset every day.
 She just wants to stay home.”